 The most powerful brands mean something to people; they have values and are emotionally attractive to their target audience.
 Christina Richardson of The Nurture Network explains how to create a powerful brand from the very beginning

-Examples of powerful brands include social photo-sharing site, Instagram, which sold to Facebook for $1bn aged after just 18 months.
-Or there’s the UK consumer brand, Ella’s Kitchen, which in eight years has grown to have a 20% share of the UK baby food market and a turnover of £100m.
+Examples of powerful brands include social photo-sharing site, Instagram, which sold to Facebook for $1bn agedjust 18 months.
+Or there’s the UK consumer brand, Ella’s Kitchen, which in its first eight years grew to have a 20% share of the UK baby food market and a turnover of £100m.

 The learnings are the same.
 These companies set out to create a new market or completely disrupt an old one.
 To do this you need to have a very clear idea of who you are and what you are doing, and this is all about branding.